 We review ECT services thoroughly against our standards.
 We identify areas of good practice as well as areas for improvement, and help services to work on problem areas.
 We use a peer review model, which means good practice is shared across the UK.

 We hold annual conferences to share good practice and encourage staff to visit other services in our network as peers.
-Both these opportunities, as well as other network activities, are free for our members and earn CPD points.
+Both these opportunities, as well as other network activities, are available at a reduced fee for our members and earn attendees CPD points.

 Encouraging your services to join ECTAS